 In 2020, they were nominated for several awards including 'Band of the Year' and 'EP of the Year' by Nova Radio, as well as 'Best Alt Act' by RADIO WIGWAM

-Since the beginning of the pandemic, the band live-streamed covers and their own music to their audience on Facebook. they have over 380 livestreams with full engagement from viewers and have a fast growing following as a result
+During the the pandemic the band performed nightly live-streamed covers and their own music to their audience on Facebook.
+These livestreams have continued and presently number almost 500 with full engagement from viewers, and they have a fast growing following as a result

-During the pandemic, the band have played at online festivals including Rock the Lockdown and Live Jam at Lockdown, in the latter of which they achieved the the highest engagement of all the performers (over 100) involved
+During the pandemic, the band played at online festivals including Rock the Lockdown and Live Jam at Lockdown, in the latter of which they achieved the the highest engagement of all the performers (over 100) involved

-Before the pandemic started, they have supported other bands such as Lesbian Bed Death, NitroVille, The Scott Michael Cavanagh Band, LoGoZ, Follow Deep, Ashes of Iron and LazyRave
+They have supported other bands such as Lesbian Bed Death, NitroVille, The Scott Michael Cavanagh Band, LoGoZ, Follow Deep, Ashes of Iron and LazyRave

 PRESS, REVIEWS AND TESTIMONIALS